 - Beam Spam: Pre-ride instructions encourage this approach with your laser guns.
 One sign near the children's waiting area states: "This is not a game of accuracy...if it's alien, zap it!
 Zappers never run out of ammo...so keep zapping!"

 - BFG: Sometimes the employees can be seen carrying one around.

-- Big Red Button: Every ride vehicle has one, and it's to be used only in "emergency situations".
+- Big Red Button: Every ride vehicle has one, and it's to be used only in "emergency situations". note

 - Continuity Nod: Agent K is nowhere to be seen, as the attraction opened two years before Men in Black II came out.

 - Forbidden Chekhov's Gun: As mentioned above, a red button appears in every ride car.
 Like in the film, you are told never to press it.
-However, by the end of the ride you face a giant alien that's immune to your weapons.
+However, by the end of the ride you face a titanic alien that's immune to your weapons.
 Guess what you have to do?

 - Historical In-Joke: And a rather dark one at that.
 A bulletin board paper in the queue states that JFK's assassination was indeed a conspiracy, as he was going to reveal to the world the existence of aliens.

 - I Surrender, Suckers: One alien pleads to the riders, "Please!
 Don't shoot!
-Don't shoot!", only to reveal that you just walked right into an ambush and orders his cronies to open fire.
+Don't shoot!", only to reveal that you just walked into an ambush and orders his cronies to open fire.

-- Lured Into a Trap: As mentioned above, one alien leads the riders into an ambush by pretending to be innocent.
+- Lured into a Trap: As mentioned above, one alien leads the riders into an ambush by pretending to be innocent.

 - The Mole: The riders in the vehicle beside you are revealed to be evil aliens in disguise.

-- Shout-Out: The previously mentioned alien disguised as Steven Spielberg.
+- The previously mentioned alien disguised as Steven Spielberg.
 The newspaper he's reading is saying something about Jurassic Park III.

 - Swallowed Whole: This happens to the riders, until they blow up the big bug.